The UK agreed to make a series of payments to the European Union, as part of the deal to leave the EU.

 It will also be able to access the services of the EU Space Surveillance and Tracking programme, although it will not participate in it.

-We do not yet know how much the UK will pay to be involved with these programmes - it will be calculated based on the size of the UK's economy, compared with the size of the whole of the EU economy.
+We do not yet know exactly how much the UK will end up paying to be involved with these programmes - it will be calculated based on the size of the UK's economy, compared with the size of the whole of the EU economy.